rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/builds/trigger-rollback.md

 git commit hash of the repository.
 Thus, you’ll trigger a new build for the package.

-When you add a package, the **Builds** tab displays information about the current build such as build generation number, time of build generation, name of the user who triggered the build, the status of the build, and error message if there is any.
+In the **Details** tab of the package, go to Components and check the **EXECUTABLES**.
+It displays information on the build, current build generation number, git repository etc.

 Suppose the current build generation number is _i_.
 If you update the source code in the git repository, you may want to trigger a new build for building the same package to reflect the new code changes.
 As a result, a new build generation number _(i+1)_ is generated.
-To trigger a new build for a package, click **Trigger build**.
+To trigger a new build, select the particular build and click **Trigger build** for that build.

 You may always **Trigger** a new build irrespective of the status of the previous build.
 That is you can trigger a new build from either a **Complete** build or an